tirotir-ir/chatgpt-ai-programming-assistant/README.md

 ## Overview

 **ChatGPT: AI Programming Assistant** is a powerful VS Code extension that leverages OpenAI's models to assist developers in generating, optimizing, debugging, and explaining code.
-It offers real-time AI pair programming, interactive tutorials, and a customizable prompt cheat sheet featuring 500 examples across various programming languages.
+It offers interactive tutorials, and a customizable prompt cheat sheet featuring 500 examples across various programming languages.
 With its intuitive features, this extension provides a seamless coding experience, enhancing productivity and fostering learning for developers of all skill levels.

 ## Features